AACS is proud to announce the finalist of the School of the Year Golden School Award, Avenue Five Institute.

 By closely following these procedures, Avenue Five Institute was able to stop numerous instances of community spread within their campuses.
 The students and staff also reported that they felt safe and appreciative of the proactive communication and documentation efforts!

-All students and staff were required to earn this specialty certification in order to return to campus.
+Students and staff were required to earn this specialty certification in order to return to campus.
 This training covers industry best practices in infection control for salons and spas.

 Barbicide COVID-19 Course

-All students and staff were required to earn this certification in order to return to campus.
+Students and staff were required to earn this certification in order to return to campus.
 This training covered industry best practices in advanced infection control specifically related to controlling the spread of COVID-19 in salons and spas.

 Lucas-Cide Safe Space

-All students and staff were required to earn this certification in order to return to campus.
+Students and staff were required to earn this certification in order to return to campus.
 Upon completion of this training, students gain knowledge, confidence, and best practices for proper sanitation and disinfection.

 Dermalogica Clean Touch

-All esthetics students and staff were required to earn this certification in order to return to campus.
+Esthetics students and staff were required to earn this certification in order to return to campus.
 This training covered the 12 key principals for enhanced service safety in skincare and spa environments.